Rolv-Apneseth/starship.yazi/README.md

 </details>

 > [!NOTE]
 > This works by overriding your `Tab.build` function so make sure this is the only place you're doing that in your config.
-For example, this would be incompatible with the [full-border plugin](https://github.com/yazi-rs/plugins/tree/main/full-border.yazi)
+>
 ## Thanks

 - [sxyazi](https://github.com/sxyazi) for providing the code for this plugin and the demo video [in this comment](https://github.com/sxyazi/yazi/issues/767#issuecomment-1977082834)